andrey-mokhov/graphql-php/docs/en/spiral/object-type.md

 #### <a id="resolve-field-aware-interface">ResolveFieldAwareInterface</a>

-The `Andi\GraphQL\Definition\Type\ResolveFieldAwareInterface` interface requires a method implementation, used to calculate the values ​​of fields of an ObjectType (if the field does not have its own resolver):
+The `Andi\GraphQL\Definition\Type\ResolveFieldAwareInterface` interface requires a method implementation, used to calculate the values of fields of an ObjectType (if the field does not have its own resolver):

 ```php
 namespace App\GraphQL\Type;